Foreck1/LootTweaker-Docs/docs/type-docs/loot-pool.rst

     :param min: the new minimum bonus rolls value.
     :param max: the new maximum bonus rolls value.

-.. java:method:: void clearConditions()
+.. java:method:: void removeAllConditions()
     :outertype: LootPool

     Removes all loot conditions attached to this loot pool.
 Loot conditions and loot functions attached to child entries are unaffected.

-.. java:method:: void clearEntries()
+.. java:method:: void removeAllEntries()
     :outertype: LootPool

     Removes all entries from this loot pool.